Skip to content

 A new 'default' pipeline created successfully in folder 'bruin-pipeline'.

-bruin validate bruin-pipeline
+2. Run: bruin validate bruin-pipeline

 bash

-bruin init shopify-bigquery
+bruin init shopify-clickhouse

 Bruin - clean